 Establish a structured schedule.
 Daily routines, especially consistent sleep-wake cycles, are important for mood stability and are much easier for your loved one to maintain in a supportive, structured household.

 Tone down the volume and emotions.
-Intense emotional reactions, particularly criticism and hostility, may contribute to mood instability, so try to maintain a relatively calm atmosphere.
+Intense emotional reactions, in particular criticism and hostility, may contribute to mood instability, so try to maintain a relatively calm atmosphere.

 Avoid the four big communication no-nos.
-Criticism, blame, judgment, and demand are likely to drive a wedge between you and your loved one.
-Keep them out of your interactions.
+Criticism, blame, judgment, and demands are likely to drive a wedge between you and your loved one.
+Ban them from your interactions.